Top tips for winter gardens

 On an overcast day, the rich hues will lift your spirits and on a crisp, bright day when the sunlight intensifies the effect, it can be breathtaking.

 Dustings of snow or frosty dewdrops sparkling on filigree cobwebs transform the scene further.
 Topiary balls may be reminiscent of stout puddings sprinkled with snowy icing sugar, while skeletal branches take on sculptural forms against the sky.
 Contrasts and colours can be intensified in the low shafts of winter light, creating atmospheric vignettes that fill the senses.

 How to create a winter flowerbed or border

-As we spend less time outdoors through winter, positioning your winter bed where it can be seen from inside is a way to really enjoy the picture you have created.
-Plant east to west to catch the best of the morning and late afternoon sun, which will light up fiery stems and outline the shapes of deciduous trees.
+As we spend less time outdoors in winter, positioning your winter bed where it can be seen from inside is a way to really enjoy the picture you have created.
+Plant east to west to catch the best of the morning and late-afternoon sun, which will light up fiery stems and outline the shapes of deciduous trees.

 Winter exposes the bare bones of a garden, giving you an opportunity to take a critical look and see where the gaps are.